nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Finding an applicant without prefixes

     1. Test case: `find` <br>
-       Expected: No applicant is listed.
+       Expected: No change to applicant listed.
 Invalid command format error and usage message for `find` shown in result display.

 ### Marking an applicant